 Accreditation helps you to choose a quality degree programme.
 It also confers market advantage to graduates from accredited programmes when they are seeking employment and when they go on to seek professional qualifications.
 It also offers assurances to prospective employers.

-During the first year you'll study the fundamental principles that underpin chemistry.
+During your first year you will explore the fundamental principles that underpin chemistry.
 In your second, third and fourth years you'll build on these initial foundations and cover a wide range of different aspects of chemistry.

-As you progress through the course you can select precisely which modules you study to let you explore advanced topics in more detail.
+As you progress through the course you can select which modules you study in order to explore advanced topics in more detail.
 You can investigate how chemists use their skills to understand complex biological systems or synthesise molecules in just one of two mirror image forms.
-You might want to explore the exciting fields of supramolecular chemistry in which molecules are designed to assemble into large molecular architectures or discover all about the latest catalysts which improve the efficiency of chemical transformations.
+You might want to explore the exciting field of supramolecular chemistry in which molecules are designed to assemble into large molecular architectures or discover all about the latest catalysts which improve the efficiency of chemical transformations.
 You can also study the chemistry of the atmosphere and find out how critically important chemical reactions in the atmosphere are in understanding human interaction with the climate.

 In your final year you'll undertake a major research project, working with experienced scientists and supported by millions of pounds of specialist equipment.
 You'll have the opportunity to discover new chemistry and define new concepts for science.